-Because what could be more fun – and impressive – than entertaining friends in your own actual home bar?
+Because what could be more fun than entertaining friends - or those in your 'bubble' in your own home bar?

-These clever homes have transformed dead spaces – an unused wall, that barely-used study or a dull basement – to stylish entertaining spaces packed with wow-factor.
+The cool and clever owners of the homes in our edit ahead have transformed dead spaces – an unused nook, that clutter-filled cupboard or a dark basement – into stylish entertaining spaces.

 This home bar is the real deal; open shelving with bottles on display, a bar island with bar stools, and even it's own name, named after the home owner's two favourite things.